 Hi!
 I'm a problem solver, product designer, and accessibility advocate

-My name is Rishma, and I'm a senior product designer at Crunchbase.
-I love advocating for inclusivity, complex problem solving, and learning as much as I can about native mobile design.
+I'm Rishma, and I'm a staff product designer at Crunchbase.
+I love complex problem solving and advocating for inclusivity in design.

 Inclusive design